chynabee/Pair-Project-1/exercise/README.md

 ### Step Three: Create and print projects

 Create an instance variable in the `Application` class called `projects` to hold a collection of projects.
-The variable must be of type `Map<String,Project>` where the key is the name of the project.
+The variable must be of type `Map<String,com.techelevator.Project>` where the key is the name of the project.

 In `createTeamsProject()`, create the following project:

 - name: TEams
-- description: Project Management Software
+- description: com.techelevator.Project Management Software
 - startDate: 10/10/2020
 - dueDate: 11/10/2020